 How to protect yourself against scams and fraud

 - Immediately hang up any suspicious phone calls.
 Remember, Toronto Hydro doesn't have a 1-800 or 1-855 number.

 - Don't click on any links in emails/text messages asking you to accept electronic transfers.
-Toronto Hydro doesn't accept wire transfers as a method of payment.
+Toronto Hydro doesn't accept wire transfers or Bitcoin as methods of payment.

 - Avoid sharing any personal information over the phone or in-person.